giacomoManto/ImmichEmbeddedFrame/README.md

 # Immich Embedded Frame

-Interfaces with immich api to pull, process, and display images for embedded devices.
+Interfaces with Immich api to pull, process, and display images for embedded devices.

 1. Various displays can be implemented by extending [BaseDisplayManager](display/base_display_manager.py) and adding the new display manager in [get_display_manager](display/get_display_manager.py).
 2. Similar situation with extending [photo processing](photo_processing/ImageProcessor.py) capabilities